-Before they became ‘good’ again, it’s worth remembering some of the key figures who were central to Leicester’s development prior to that famous Premier League win …
+Before they became ‘good’ again, it’s worth remembering those like Esteban Cambiasso: central to Leicester’s development prior to that famous Premier League win …

 Make no mistake about it, Esteban Cambiasso was one hell of a player as he established his legacy in the Serie A. It might even surprise you to know that he began his career at even greater heights with Real Madrid, though their short-tempered Galactico period stuttered his time at the Santiago Bernabeu.
 And what a loss it turned out to be.

 As we’ve discussed in a previous article surrounding Luis Figo’s inaugural move to the Galacticos, Real Madrid really struggled to get any semblance of balance into their squad at the time – hence why the overall project really failed before it had a chance to get some wind beneath its sails.

 Contributing to these issues in particular, were the sales of players that didn’t fit their new policy, but would have been ideal to get them going.